 Here you can find examples of our educational activities – they are chosen from many projects done for patient groups, mostly in the field of clinical immunology.
-We are so proud of them because many times we gained evidences that they really have changed peoples' lives in a positive way.
-We addressed them to patients themselves, but also to their families and loved ones, to physicians, other stakeholders and the whole society.
+We are so proud of them because many times we have seen evidences that they really have changed peoples' lives in a positive way.
+We addressed them to patients themselves, but also to their families and loved ones, to physicians, other stakeholders and society as a whole.

 “Race for the immunity” – educational board game in multiple languages

 “Race for the immunity” is an educational board game created for the youngest patients with PID.
-In a simple way it presents issues related to primary immunodeficiencies – it is adjusted to the child's cognitive abilities.
-The game helps the youngest patients to understand matters related to PID and to shape the right attitudes of children.
-It was created in cooperation with dr Sylwia Kołtan, PhD who was responsible for medical consultation.
-In Poland “Race for the immunity” was distributed to paediatric departments treating children with PID and was handed free of charge to the youngest patients.
+In a simple way it presents issues related to primary immunodeficiencies and can be adjusted to the child's cognitive abilities.
+The game helps the youngest patients to understand matters related to PID and to shape the attitudes of children.
+It was created in cooperation with Prof. Sylwia Kołtan, who was responsible for medical consultation.
+In Poland, “Race for the immunity” was distributed to pediatric departments treating children with PID and was given free of charge to the youngest patients.
 The game currently has three language versions: besides Polish there are also Russian and Italian ones.

-Videos were form the very beginning our most important way of communication with patient communities.
-Thanks to videos we are able to deliver knowledge in a friendly, condensed and attractive manner.
+From the very beginning the videos have been our most important way of communication with patient communities.
+Videos allow us to deliver knowledge in a friendly, condensed and attractive manner.
 It is definitely the easiest method of reaching the maximum range of patients.
-Videos are likely shared in social media, so they not only educate patients, but also can raise public awareness.
+Videos are often shared on social media platforms, so they not only educate patients, but also can raise public awareness.
 Among others, we produced a tutorial video on subcutaneous immunoglobulin infusion (SCIg), a series of primary immunodeficiency (PID) patients’ testimonials translated into 8 languages and a complex video guide about PID with 10 clinical immunologists talking on different topics related to the disease.
-Our newest video production is a set of testimonials of a patients with Fabry’s disease.
+Our newest video production is a set of testimonials of patients with Fabry disease.

 “Fullness of life” – the world's first psychological handbook for PID patients